 Fees for UWPCE programs vary depending on program type.
 All students pay course and registration fees; credit course students are also charged a technology fee.
 Payment is due when you register.

 In addition, students applying to a certificate program pay an initial application fee.

 Course fees vary.
 Check the course or certificate program page for details.

-You pay a nonrefundable registration fee ($45) every quarter you register for classes.
-Even if you register for multiple classes, the registration fee is only charged once per quarter.
+You pay a nonrefundable registration fee ($45) every time you register for classes.
+If you register for multiple classes, the registration fee is charged only once.